xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 matrix which is calibrated using near-focus condition.
 This makes stage movement much more accurate and robust.

-3. If possible, use whole image as template instead of sub-area.
+3. If possible, use whole image as "dynamic" template instead of sub-area.
 Using sub-area such as a single hole is a quick workaround for a grid which has periodic feature and 5-point way of picking points might be not very accurate due to local geometry variation.